Written by Paul and Shelia Race for Family Christmas OnlineTM |

 If you did not get this Christmas TimesTM newsletter through your own e-mail, and you would like to get the newsletters in the future, please join our Christmas TimesTM Mailing List.
 Also, if your Christmas decorations include model or toy trains, you may want to join the "Trains-N-TownsTM mailing list, which includes articles about O gauge, S, Gauge and On30 trains and accessories.
 On the other hand, if you don't want to receive our e-mail updates, please e-mail us with a "Please Unsubscribe" message (worded any way you wish), and we will graciously remove you from our list.

 In this IssueWelcome to the December, 2015 issue of The Christmas TimesTM.Yes, you just got a newsletter on Nov.
 30, but we wanted to say "Hi" one more time before Christmas.
 We have some fun new reading material this month, and links to some stunning Christmas villages.
-In the meantime, Paul is drawing up plans for a stable large enough to hold a 6'4" Joseph on our church's platform, Shelia is helping her friend plan a Christmas-day theme luncheon for her family, and other activities and opportunities keep arising.
-But it's not all work - Paul and Shelia have also had time to attend Wright State's "Madrygale Dyner," complete with boar's head, jester, dancers, renaissance instruments, the voices of the excellent Wright State Chamber Singers and a very tasty sixteenth-century-inspired meal.
+In the meantime, Paul is drawing up plans for a stable large enough to hold a 6'4" Joseph on our church's platform, Shelia is helping her friend plan a Christmas-day theme luncheon for her family, But it's not all work - Paul and Shelia have also had time to attend Wright State's "Madrygale Dyner," complete with boar's head, jester, dancers, renaissance instruments, the voices of the excellent Wright State Chamber Singers and a very tasty sixteenth-century-inspired meal.
 Paul noted that the instrumentalists from the Wind in the Woods Early Music ensemble took turns on crumhorn, a medieval instrument that sounds a bit like a stuffy English horn.
 Why?
-Because it requires more air pressure than any other wind instrument - in fact, Paul knew a crumhorn player who detached a retina playing the thing.
-So taking turns is, in part, a safety concern.
-That said, each performer played admirably.
 A few days later, a friend from Wright Patterson Air Force Base invited us to a Christmas concert by the Air Force Band of Flight, where we heard slightly more modern music, also performed with all kinds of heart and talent.
 Paul especially liked the world-class saxophone stylings of Senior Airman Luis S. Rosa.
 Last month we mentioned how many of our contributors' stories are getting around to other places, even to other continents.
 We didn't mention frequent contributor Artie Knapp, because he was already well-published before we met up.
 Artie hasn't forgotten us, though - he's provided a charming new children's story for this months newsletter.
 Topics discussed in this update include:

 |